 - Requesting/Accepting Summary of Care

-Eligible clinicians can earn additional points based on their performance on measures that comprise the following four objectives:
+Eligible clinicians can earn additional points based on their performance for measures that comprise the following four objectives:

 - Patient Electronic Access